Two Weeks in Vietnam Itinerary (Perfect for Couples & Solo Travelers)

 Where to stay in Mui Ne

-Whilst in Mui Ne we stayed Muine Sports Hotel, clean and basic accommodation with an outdoor swimming pool.
+Whilst in Mui Ne we stayed Muine Sports Hotel, which is clean and basic accommodation with an outdoor swimming pool.
 Plus, it’s just 100 meters from the beach.
 A double room here costs as little as $18 USD per night!

 If you’re after a more luxury property in Mui Ne, the Hoang Ngoc Beach Resort is very well-rated and boasts a large outdoor pool, a private beach, and, an on-site restaurant.
 This one costs from $65 USD per person.

-Dalat (3 Nights)
+Dalat (2 Nights)

 High up in Vietnam’s central highlands lies the town of Dalat.
 You will find Dalat very different to your previous two stops because of its high altitude location, to me it felt more like being in the mountains of Nepal.
 But it’s well worth the bumpy bus journey up, the food and people are uniquely different from other parts of Vietnam.
 It’s colder up here too, especially at night so make sure to pack a jumper and jeans.